Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Outdoor Adventure Camp

 Get ready for summer adventures!
 Put your survival skills to the test with shelter building and fire-making.
 Step back in time with historical games like spear throwing.
+Practice your precision and archery skills with a compound bow.
 Try your luck at baiting a hook and reeling in a fish at Bush Lake.
 Take to the water and enjoy a canoeing adventure on scenic Turtle Basking Pond.
 Learn essential outdoor skills and cool tricks from seasoned experts to prepare for your future adventures.
+Registration required by two weeks prior.

 Paws & Claws Camp